Make an Engaging Facebook Poll in Seconds

 Create a Sales Funnel

-There are several ways to enhance the participation metrics on your page:
+There are many ways to enhance participation in your social media polls.
+Here are a few:

 Ask Questions with an Edge

 Try to ask questions that are slightly controversial or humorous.
 Funny polls and edgy questions tend to get more responses, comments, and shares.
 Here are some poll questions for you to play with.
 Try out any of them or write your own.